 Some platforms are optimized for frontend design.
 Others target internal workflows, business process automation, or lightweight backend operations.
 And increasingly, low-code platforms are positioning themselves for more advanced territory: orchestrating backend services, managing real-time data flows, and embedding AI agent logic into execution.

 Most teams don’t need all of these capabilities at once.
 But many discover, sometimes too late, that the tool they chose was built for a narrower use case than their roadmap demands.
 That’s why category-level understanding matters.
-Choosing based on surface features or vendor popularity alone often leads to rigid architectures, fragmented logic, and the need to rebuild when complexity scales.
+Choosing based on surface features, vendor popularity, or isolated AI features alone often leads to rigid architectures, fragmented logic, and expensive rework as complexity scales.
+For teams looking beyond prototypes or citizen-led workflows, low-code’s real value lies in how and where it fits into your development strategy.

 - What they’re designed to do (and not do)